rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-Note: The surrounding div element of the Mutation component is already there for other mutations that you will implement in the exercises of this section.
+Note: The div element surrounding the Mutation component is there for other mutations you will implement in this section.

 The `id` for each repository should be available due to previous query result.
 It has to be used as a variable for the mutation to identify the repository.
-Furthermore, the Mutation component is used in a similar way as the Query component, because it implements the render prop pattern too.
-But the first argument is different here: It is the mutation as a function instead of the mutation result this time.
-Hence you can use this function to trigger the mutation before expecting a result.
-Later you will see how to retrieve the mutation result.
-For now, the mutating function can be used in a button element.
-Or in this case already in a Button component.
+The Mutation component is used in a way like theQuery component, because it implements the render prop pattern as well.
+The first argument is different, though, as it a mutation as a function instead of the mutation result.
+Use this function to trigger the mutation before expecting a result.
+Later, you will see how to retrieve the mutation result; for now, the mutating function can be used in a button element.
+In this case, it is already in a Button component:

 {{< highlight javascript "hl_lines=4 16 17 18 19 20 21" >}}
 ...